utilmeta/utilmeta-py/docs/en/guide/ops.md

 ### Log configuration

-The log module of the operation and maintenance management system is responsible for recording and querying the request log.
-The configuration of the log module allows you to control the storage of the log more carefully.
+The Log module of the operations system is responsible for recording and querying the request logs.
+The configuration of the log module allows you to control the storage of the log.

-Parameters in the `log` Operations configuration can be passed to the configuration component of the logging module, such as
+Parameter `log` in the Operations configuration can be passed to the configure the logging module, such as

 ```python  hl_lines="8"
 from utilmeta.ops import Operations